Classification of Rank 2 Cluster Varieties: Introduction

-{\bf Cluster Modular Groups:} \cite{FG1} defines a certain group $\Gamma$ of automorphisms of cluster varieties, called the {\it cluster modular group}.
-In \S \ref{CMG} we explicitely describe the action of $\Gamma$ on $U^{\trop}$ in all the positive cases (cf. Table \ref{ClusterModularTable}).
-This action is interesting because, in addition to capturing most of the relevant data about $\Gamma$, it preserves the scattering diagram which \cite{GHK1} and \cite{GHKK} use to construct canonical theta functions on the mirror.
-Symmetries of the scattering diagram induced by mutations were previously observed in Theorem 7 of \cite{GP}, although they did not put this in the language of cluster varieties or describe the full groups of automorphisms induced in this way.
+{\bf Cluster modular groups:} \cite{FG1} defines a certain group~$\Gamma$ of automorphisms of cluster varieties, called the {\it cluster modular group}.
+In Section~\ref{CMG} we explicitly describe the action of~$\Gamma$ on~$U^{\trop}$ in all the positive cases (cf.\ Table~\ref{ClusterModularTable}).
+This action is interesting because, in addition to capturing most of the relevant data about $\Gamma$, it preserves the scattering diagram which~\cite{GHK1} and~\cite{GHKK} use to construct canonical theta functions on the mirror.
+Symmetries of the scattering diagram induced by mutations were previously observed in \cite[Theorem~7]{GP}, although they did not put this in the language of cluster varieties or describe the full groups of automorphisms induced in this way.

-We end by applying several of the previous results to prove {\bf Theorem \ref{sing}}, which says that if the monodromy of $U^{\trop}$ is any of Kodaira's monodromies, then $U^{\trop}$ uniquely determines $U$ up to ``strong'' deformation equivalence, and there is an essentially unique scattering diagram on $U^{\trop}$ which is consistent in the sense of \cite{GHK1}.
+We end by applying several of the previous results to prove Theorem~\ref{sing}, which says that if the monodromy of $U^{\trop}$ is any of Kodaira's monodromies, then $U^{\trop}$ uniquely determines~$U$ up to a strong version of deformation equivalence that marks~$U$ by its relationship with~$U^{\trop}$.